christophershin/Lecture-3-/README.md

 So I think my weaknesses are, not fully understanding how the code connects to one another and what they do.
 My strength is asking people for help when I have trouble because I ususally have one or two errors in which I ask my friends for assistance.
 An opportunity I identified during this activity is using the WorldPos Shader to attach a shader to moving objects.
+Additionally, I think I should search online and look back at the slides to see how coding shaders work so I come prepared understanding the concept more.